IPv6 Connectivity Test

 These tests verify that your browser can resolve and load resources from different types of DNS configurations:

-- IPv4-only: Tests connectivity to hosts that only have A (IPv4) records
+• IPv4-only DNS Resolution: Tests connectivity to hosts that only have A (IPv4) records.
+Uses ipv4.google.com to verify IPv4-only resource access.

-- IPv6-only: Tests connectivity to hosts that only have AAAA (IPv6) records
+• IPv6-only DNS Resolution: Tests connectivity to hosts that only have AAAA (IPv6) records.
+Uses ipv6.google.com to verify IPv6-only resource access.

-- Dual-stack: Tests connectivity to hosts with both A and AAAA records (your browser should prefer IPv6 when available)
+• Dual-stack DNS Resolution: Tests connectivity to hosts with both A and AAAA records (your browser should prefer IPv6 when available).
+Uses www.google.com to test Happy Eyeballs behavior.

-All tests use image loading techniques to avoid CORS restrictions.
+All tests use image loading techniques to avoid CORS restrictions and measure actual connection times.

 Site Connectivity Tests